-Is placed in southwestern Rwanda, at the border with Burundi south, Lake Kivu and the Democratic Republic of the Congo to the west.
+Nyungwe Forest National Park is placed in southwestern Rwanda, at the border with Burundi south, Lake Kivu and the Democratic Republic of the Congo to the west.
 Nyungwe is probably the best-preserved rainforest in the mountains throughout Central Africa.
 Located in the watershed between the basin of the river Congo to the west and the basin of the river the Nile to the east.
 From the east side of the Nyungwe comes also one of the branches of the Nile sources.
 The National Park was established in 2004 covering an area of approximately 970 km² of rainforest, bamboo, grassland, swamps and bogs.
+The nearest town is Cyangugu, 54 km to the west.
+Mountain Bigugu is located within the park’s borders.
+An extensive network of well-maintained walking trails leads through the forest to various waterfalls and viewing points.
+A comfortably rustic rest house, a perfectly situated campsite lie alongside the main road and the reserve can readily be visited as a day trip from the towns of Butare and Cyangugu.

 Bird watching in Nyungwe Forest National Park